pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a if/else statement`:

-1. condition if statement
+1. conditional statement
-2. condition if else statement
+2. conditional statement if else
-3. condition if statement [expressions]
+3. conditional statement if else [expressions]
-4. condition if [expressions]
+4. conditional statement if [expressions]
-5. condition if else statement [expressions]
+5. conditional statement [expressions]

 **Português**